cheqd/cheqd-node/docs/pool_connection.md

 #### **indy_cheqd_keys_add_from_mnemonic**
 This method realised logic for recovering keys from `mnemonic` string.
 Mnemonic string - it's a human-readable combination of words, in general can include 12 or 24 words.

+Input parameters:

+* `wallet_handle` - integer, which is connected to previously created and opened wallet.
+* `alias` - human-readable representation of alias to user,
+* `mnemonic` - string of 12 or 24 words.

 As result, the next structure is expected:
 ```
 {